DiabloFox/UE_NXUtilities/README.md

 A small plugin to add some part of the NX Librairie to UE Blueprints

 ## Node Showcase
-Here the differents nodes available with this plugin.
+Here the differents nodes available with this plugin:

 ![Node Example](Documentation/Nodes.PNG)

-And the differents names of earch nodes.
+And the differents names of earch nodes:

 ![Node Names](Documentation/Names.PNG)